nzakas/understandinges6/manuscript/11-Promises.md

 The output for this example is:

 ```
+Promise
 Hi!
-Promise
 Resolved
 ```

-The fulfillment and rejection handlers are always added to the end of the job queue after the executor has completed.
+Note that even though the call to `then()` appears before `console.log("Hi!")`, it doesn't actually execute until later (unlike the executor).
+That's because fulfillment and rejection handlers are always added to the end of the job queue after the executor has completed.

 ### Creating Settled Promises